Yogachara: Explanatory equivalence argument

+With these arguments, Vasubandhu believes he has shown that mere cognizance is just as good at explaining the relevant phenomena of experience as any theory of realism that posits external objects.
+According to Siderits, it is even possible for science to exist within such a framework.
+As he explains:

+One surprising result of this is that an impressions-only theorist could still do science.
+In doing science we are seeking to find those regularities that help us explain and predict the course of our experience.
+We are used to thinking that these are to be expressed in terms of laws about the behavior of physical objects.
+The impressions-only theorist will say they must instead be put in terms of laws governing the transformation of mental streams.
+But the data to be explained are the same in either case.

-According to Mark Siderits, after disposing of these objections, Vasubandhu believes he has shown that mere cognizance is just as good at explaining the relevant phenomena of experience as any theory of realism that posits external objects.
-Therefore, he then applies the Indian philosophical principle termed the "Principle of Lightness" (Sanskrit: lāghava, which is similar to Occam's Razor) to rule out realism since vijñapti-mātra is the simpler and "lighter" theory which "posits the least number of unobservable entities."
+Having disposed of various objections, Vasubandhu then appeals to the Indian philosophical principle termed the "Principle of Lightness" (Sanskrit: lāghava, which is similar to Occam's Razor) to rule out realism since vijñapti-mātra is the simpler and "lighter" theory which "posits the least number of unobservable entities."

-Another objection that Vasubandhu answers is that of how one person can influence another's experiences, if everything arises from mental karmic seeds in one's mind stream.
+Another objection that Vasubandhu answers is how one person can influence another's experiences if everything arises from mental karmic seeds in one's mindstream.
 Vasubandhu argues that "impressions can also be caused in a mental stream by the occurrence of a distinct impression in another suitably linked mental stream."
 As Siderits notes, this account can explain how it is possible to influence or even totally disrupt (murder) another mind, even if there is no physical medium or object in existence, since a suitably strong enough intention in one mind stream can have effects on another mind stream.

-From the mind-only position, it is easier to posit a mind to mind causation than to have to explain mind to body causation, which the realist must do.
-However, Siderits then goes on to question whether Vasubandhu's position is indeed "lighter" since he must make use of multiple interactions between different minds to take into account an intentionally created artifact, like a pot.
+From the mind-only position, it is easier to posit a mind-to-mind causation than to have to explain mind-to-body causation, which the realist must do.
+However, Siderits questions whether this account is indeed "lighter," since it must make use of multiple interactions between different minds to account for an intentionally created artifact, such as a pot.
 Since we can be aware of a pot even when we are not "linked" to the potter's intentions (even after the potter is dead), a more complex series of mental interactions must be posited.

 Nevertheless, not all interpretations of Yogācāra's view of the external world rely on multiple relations between individual minds.
-Some interpretations in Chinese Buddhism, such as in Huayan, defended the view of a single shared external world (bhājanaloka) which was still made of consciousness, while some later Indian thinkers like Ratnakīrti (11th century CE) defended a type of non-dual monism.
-(Note: See also Thich Nhat Hanh on the question of whether the storehouse consciousness is individual or collective:
+Some interpretations in Chinese Buddhism, such as in Huayan, defended the view of a single shared external world (bhājanaloka) which was still made of consciousness, while some later Indian thinkers like Ratnakīrti (11th century CE) defended a type of non-dual monism according to which the distinction between one's own and other mindstreams (saṃtānāntara) is ultimately unreal.